robog-two/reflectedwebsite/stattrak-spec.md

 ## What is StatTrak

-StatTrak is the API endpoint which serves all analytics data from the Reflected URL Shortener, which is used across PMS sites and available at several endpoints for backwards compatibility.
+StatTrak is the public API which serves all analytics data from the Reflected URL Shortener, which is used across PMS sites and available at several endpoints for backwards compatibility.

 ## Endpoints
 ### Filled with example responses